Scalar Polynomial Curvature Invariants in the Context of the Cartan-Karlhede Algorithm

-Thus, by determining all of the possibilities for the Segre type of the Ricci tensor and recording the conditions on the metric functions $H(r)$ and $D(r)$ we have begun five separate instances of the C.K. algorithm.
-In each case we use the components of the Ricci tensor in normal form to produce simpler invariants, and as they are all functions of $r$ we have {\it at most one functionally independent function}; thus, determining $t_0$ in each instance is easily done.
-The dimension of the isotropy group, $H_0$, of $I_0$ (the components of the Ricci tensor) is found by counting the remaining frame freedom.
-Step 1-4 have been completed for the 0-th iteration.
-To continue, we set $q=1$ and evaluate the covariant derivative of the Ricci tensor to begin computing $I_1$.
+For each P-type of the Ricci tensor, we have a separate instance of the C.K. algorithm.
+We can use the components of the Ricci tensor in normal form to produce simpler invariants, and as they are all functions of $r$ we have {\it at most one functionally independent function} allowing us to identify $t_0$ for each case.
+The dimension of the isotropy group, $H_0$, of the Ricci tensor ($\mathcal{R}_0$) is found by counting the remaining frame freedom; for all P-types except P-type {\bf DZ} the dimension is ${\it dim}(H_0) =0$, while P-type {\bf DZ} has ${\it dim}(H_0) = 1$.
+To continue, we set $q=1$ and evaluate the covariant derivative of the Ricci tensor to compute $\mathcal{R}_1$.

+In general, to distinguish a 3D G\"odel-like spacetime from another 3D spacetime, the C.K. algorithm requires the form of the Ricci tensor and its covariant derivatives up to appropriate order relative to a fixed coframe.
+However, we are interested in uniquely characterizing spacetimes within the G\"odel-like spacetimes, we will only focus on the algebraically independent invariants.
+For the class of G\"odel-like spacetimes, the form of these invariants will be sufficient to determine if two G\"odel-like spacetimes are distinct or not, since all other components of the Ricci tensor and its covariant derivatives will be expressed in terms of the algebraic independent invariants in a generic manner.

 \end{section}